-- 3. Make sure that the blade does not catch on the end of the log.
-Raise the carriage slightly to make sure the blade clears the log when returned. - 4.
-To move the carriage backward, squeeze the engagement lever and rotate the feed crank counterclockwise or pull the saw head back using the carriage push/pull handle (handle supplied on Rev. E4.00+).
+- 4. Make sure that the blade does not catch on the end of the log.
+Raise the carriage slightly to make sure the blade clears the log when returned. - 5.
+To move the carriage backward, squeeze the engagement lever and rotate the feed crank counterclockwise or pull the saw head back using the carriage push/pull handle.